Abdelrahmant26/OverTheWireCTF/bandit/README.md

 The password is dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr
 ```
 Lvl 11 :-
-FOr this challenge, we need some command to just translate characters in order and according to a specific rule, tr command (which stands for translate) got us covered, according to Wikipedia, ROT13 flips A to M with N to Z and vice versa, A 13 opposite to 13, we need to reverse this translation
+For this challenge, we need some command to just translate characters in order and according to a specific rule, tr command (which stands for translate) got us covered, according to Wikipedia, ROT13 flips A to M with N to Z and vice versa, A 13 opposite to 13, we need to reverse this translation
 ```bash
 bandit11@bandit:~$ cat data.txt | tr "a-mn-zA-MN-Z" "n-za-mN-ZA-M"
 The password is 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4